 - Tips for Your Disney Road Trip with Kids

-How do You Survive the Heat and Rain in Disney World?
+How do You Survive the Heat and Rain in a Disney Park?

 Florida is hot, and the weather can be unpredictable.
 Packing a few items to keep you cool and dry is a priority!